-- [1] You may not take more than 30 credits of external options, nor more than 20 credits of level 2 options, in year 3 - [2] Laboratory.
-Each ✓ indicates 10 credits, either two 6 week lab experiments (PHYS30180/30280) or a 12 week BSc Dissertation project (PHYS30880).
-In semester 5 and semester 6 Physics and Physics with Astrophysics students do two lab experiments and a BSc Dissertation.
-The timing will depend on the dissertation chosen. - [3] The Maths options for Maths/Physics students and the rationale for Strand B are discussed in Section 7.2 Mathematics and Physics [BSc, MMath&Phys]
+[2] Laboratory.
+Each ✓ indicates 10 credits, either two 6 week lab experiments (PHYS30180/30280) or a BSc Dissertation project (PHYS30880); the timing varies.
+Physics and Physics with Astrophysics students do two lab experiments and a BSc Dissertation.
+The timing will depend on the dissertation chosen.
+[3] The Maths options for Maths/Physics students are discussed in Section 7.2 Mathematics and Physics [BSc, MMath&Phys].
+Students must take at least 50 level - three or higher credits in each of Maths and Physics.

 Students with an option or options choose from the following courses and are responsible for checking that they fulfil any course pre-requisites.
-Students can take courses with a one hour clash as agreed by the Year Tutor and Programme Director.
-Please fill out the form which needs to be signed by the Year Tutor and Programme Director.

-Physics Options List 5:
+Physics Core List 5:

+PHYS30051 Condensed Matter Physics

 PHYS30141 Electromagnetic Radiation

 PHYS30441(M) Electrodynamics

 PHYS30471(M) Introduction to Nonlinear Physics

 PHYS30511(A) Nuclear Fusion and Astrophysical Plasmas

 PHYS30611 Lasers and Photonics

 EART30351 Meteorology and Atmospheric Physics

 MATH35001 Viscous Fluid Flow